SaltireSequence/vba-challenge/README.md

   * The total stock volume of the stock.

-* You should also have conditional formatting that will highlight positive change in green and negative change in red.
+* Includes conditional formatting that will highlight positive change in green and negative change in red.

-* The result should look as follows.
+* The results output as follows:

 ![moderate_solution](Images/moderate_solution.png)